crowdbotics/v-img/README.md

 | Opera mini (mobile) | :question: |
 > Will be filled soon.

 Browser support is one of the most important things of any javascript tool.
 Improving browser support with [BrowserStack](https://www.browserstack.com/) is the most convenient way to do it.
-Thanks them for support of this particular project and open source at all.
+Thanks them for supporting this particular project and open source at all.

 ![Browser Stack logo](https://www.browserstack.com/images/mail/browserstack-logo-footer.png)